apalache-mc/apalache/docs/src/adr/020adr-arenas.md

 Let `c_S` be the cell that represents the set `S` and `c_1, ..., c_n` be the cells that represent the potential elements of `S`.
-Note that in general, membership of all these cells may be unknown in static.
+Note that in general, membership of all these cells may be statically unknown.
 For example, consider the case when the set `S` is constructed from the following TLA+ expression:

 ```tla